'Sex and the City' star Cynthia Nixon is running for New York governor

 "Our democracy is under attack, and we Americans need to cherish and to fight for it," Nixon said during her speech.

-The mother of three has also been vocal about education issues, and she served on de Blasio's advisory board for the Mayor's Fund to Advance New York City.
+The mother of three, who is married to activist Christine Marinoni, has also been vocal about education issues, and she served on de Blasio's advisory board for the Mayor's Fund to Advance New York City.
+She was recently honored by the Human Rights Campaign with its Visibility Award for her work advocating for marriage equality and fighting stigma and prejudice.

 In a January op-ed for CNN, Nixon wrote: "If we've learned anything during this first year of the Trump presidency, it's that the cavalry isn't coming to save us.
 We ourselves are the cavalry.
 In 2018, each one of us has to do whatever we can to take the government back.
 If we want change, we have to go out ourselves and seize it."